JiChern/CPG/README.md

   <img src="https://github.com/JiChern/CPG/blob/main/fig/gait_transition_curves.png?raw=true" alt="Sublime's custom image"/>
 </p>

-Other types of CPG models are also available in the 'cpg_matlab' folder, which can be executed to compare with the proposed model.
+Other types of CPG models [[2]](#1)[[3]](#1) are also available in the 'cpg_matlab' folder, which can be executed to compare with the proposed model.

 ## References
 <a id="1">[1]</a>
 Haitao Yu and Haibo Gao and Liang Ding and Mantian Li and Zongquan Deng and Guangjun Liu (2016).
 Gait generation with smooth transition using CPG-based locomotion control for hexapod walking robot.
 IEEE Transactions on Industrial Electronics, 63, 5488-5500.

+<a id="1">[2]</a>
+Ludovic Righetti and Auke Jan Ijspeert (2008).
+Pattern generators with sensory feedback for the control of quadruped locomotion.
+2008 IEEE International Conference on Robotics and Automation, 819-824.

+<a id="1">[3]</a>
+Wei Xiao and Wei Wang (2014).
+Hopf oscillator-based gait transition for a quadruped robot.
+2014 IEEE International Conference on Robotics and Biomimetics, 2074-2079.